Travel updates and building works

 Salford Crescent station third platform

 Network Rail are set to build a third platform at Salford Crescent station, a key transport hub located at the heart of our Peel Park Campus.
 The new, extra platform will improve passenger flow and reduce train delays by allowing more flexibility for trains travelling through central Manchester and across the country.
-To carry out the work, Salford Crescent station will close for these weekends between March and September 2025.
+To carry out the work, Salford Crescent station will occasionally close at weekends.
 More information can be found on the Network Rail website.

 Due to the improvements, from Monday 6 January 2025, University Road West will be closed for around 12 months.
-There will be a diversionary route in place to minimise local disruption.
+There is a diversionary route in place to minimise local disruption.

 Current works around campus